Agenda item

 Members were requested to bring to Officer’s attention anyone they know who is struggling to access Council services or is dissatisfied with council services, so that this can be looked into and investigated.

-The committee felt that the Council could better publicise its policy and also the ways in which residents can be supported to have their service requests resolved including to contact ward councillors who can provide advice and connect residents to the relevant council teams.
+The Committee felt that the Council could better publicise its policy and also the ways in which residents can be supported to have their service requests resolved including to contact ward councillors who can provide advice and connect residents to the relevant council teams.
 A comment was made that a residents may not always know that they can contact their ward Councillor to assist them with issues.

-It was explained that figures provided in the report were the number of complaints received and not the total number of interactions with complainants or overall contact to the council.
+It was explained that figures provided in the report were the number of complaints received and not the total number of interactions with complainants or overall contact to the Council.
 Moving slightly away from the subject of complaints, a suggestion was made that the Council could automatically allocate a reference number for each interaction with the council.
 It was confirmed that currently, every complaint or online request receives a reference number.

 A Member cautioned that just because people contact the Council, it doesn’t mean that it is a complaint.
 It was noted that in February, 82% of enquiries (via the switchboard) were dealt with at the first point of contact.